 Test AI.
 Use what's good.
 Reject what's evil.
 And do it all for the glory of God.

-The future is bright when we use technology wisely, walk humbly with our God, and remember that our hope is in the Living God who created intelligence itself.
+The future is bright when we use technology wisely, walk humbly with our God, and remember that our hope is not in artificial intelligence but in the Living God who created intelligence itself.

 A Prayer for the AI Age